xuexingyu24/MobileFaceNet_Tutorial_Pytorch/README.md

 |Flip            |  Cos      |  99.50  |   96.18  |  92.84
 |UnFlip          |  L2       |  99.45  |   95.63  |  93.10
 |UnFlip          |  Cos      |  99.45  |   95.65  |  93.10

+Don't forget to star the repo if it is helpful for your research